 Bex got in touch after she’d already purchased a sample dress from a bridal shop.
 Although she liked the overall shape of the dress she’d bought, she wasn’t in love with it and approached me to see if I could turn it into something she could get excited about.

-Her original sample was a strapless, full skirted satin and tulle.
+Her original sample was a strapless, full skirted gown, made from satin and tulle.
 I made a separate lace over dress with a boat neck, half-sleeves and a row of original vintage glass buttons running down the back.
 The corded lace Bex chose had a gorgeous scallop edge, which I made the most of by using it across the front and back necklines, sleeves and around the skirt hem.

 Images: S6 Photography